abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 1. Return to the **Overview** blade.

-1. Click on the **Activity log** from the left navigation pane.
-Activity logs record such events as the creation or modification of resources.
+1. Click on the **Activity log** option from the left navigation pane.
+Activity logs record the creation or modification of resources.

     ![](./images/az-900-93.png)

-1. Click **Add filter**, and experiment with searching for different event types and operations.
+1. Click on **Add filter**, and experiment with searching for different event types and operations.

    ![Screenshot of the Add filters page with Event type selected.](./images/az-900-94.png)